arsy786/spring-boot-mongodb-rest-api/README.md

 }
 ```

-- normal POJO class with annotations.
+- Normal POJO class with annotations.
 - Lombok annotations reduce boilerplate code.
 - To define a Model Class as a MongoDB Document, we are going to use the @Document(“expense”) where expense is the name of the Document.
 - @Id represents a unique identifier for our Document.
 - We can represent different fields inside the Document using the @Field annotation.
-- By Default, Spring Data creates the field inside the document using the fieldName of the model class (Eg: expenseName), but we can override this by providing the required value to the annotation eg: @Field(“name”)
+- By default, Spring Data creates the field inside the document using the fieldName of the model class (Eg: expenseName), but we can override this by providing the required value to the annotation eg: @Field(“name”).
 - To be able to easily retrieve the documents, we can also create an index using the @Indexed annotaion.
 - We can also specify the unique=true property to make sure that this field is unique.

 ### 2.3 Repository

-- Spring Data MongoDB provides an interface called MongoRepository which provides an API to perform read and write operations to MongoDB.
+Spring Data MongoDB provides an interface called MongoRepository which provides an API to perform read and write operations to MongoDB.

 ExpenseRepository.java:
 ```java